Analysis | Lindsey Graham pledges GOP will support Trump’s nominee, despite not knowing who nominee is

 Advice and consent?
 Nah, any Trump nominee will do just fine.

 The thing is, it’s not at all surprising that virtually every Republican will wind up voting for the nominee.
 This is how these things generally go.
-President Trump provided a list of potential nominees before Ginsburg’s death, and has since narrowed it down by saying his pick will be a woman.
+President Trump provided a list of potential nominees before Ginsburg’s death and has since narrowed it down by saying his pick will be a woman.
 So we’ve got a pretty good idea about the small universe of potential nominees that Graham’s committee might take up and Tillis will be voting on.
-And many of them have already been confirmed by the Senate to lower federal courts.
+Many of them have already been confirmed by the Senate to lower federal courts.

 But to sign off on any and all of them, sight unseen?
 That’s another thing entirely.
 Most of them have been vetted as part of their previous confirmation processes, but the scrutiny involved in that process is nowhere near what it is for a Supreme Court justice.
 Saying you’ll support whomever it is precludes valid questions about their jurisprudence and character emerging as part of that process.